Advice to help you understand and mold your dog into a life-long family friend, establish pack order and shape good

-Have you ever sat very still and observed your mother dog silently teach her puppies?
+Have you ever observed your mother dog silently teach her puppies?
 They quickly learn to watch her posture and facial expression.
-When beginning to find meat interesting, the pups will try to invade her food bowl or check out her juicy bone.
+When beginning to find meat interesting, the pups will try to check out her juicy bone.
 They will be met with utter stillness of her body and lifted lips.
 She may firmly plant her chin on the edge of the food bowl or on top of her bone, a clear signal of possession any human can recognize.
-Look closer and you’ll note her facial expression has changed, she is looking “hard” at her toddlers, and if they come closer, she’ll “show teeth” before resorting to snapping at a particularly bold (or stupid) puppy.
+Look closer and you’ll note her facial expression has changed, she is looking “hard” at her toddlers and if they come closer, she’ll “show teeth” before resorting to snapping at a particularly bold (or stupid) puppy.

 Miho Nagasawa of Azabu University, writing for Animal Cognition says "This study has shown that dogs that live closely with humans are also able to recognize positive facial expressions, indicating that these dogs have acquired the social skills helpful to survive.
 The ability to learn to discriminate human facial expressions must have helped dogs to adapt to human society."

 He probably doesn’t own a dog but he is observant about human nature and dog behavior. “…people tend to avoid coming in contact with situations which do not seem to be set up for a happy outcome, and so it appears to be with dogs.
 The dogs often engage in a sort of "ostrich — head in the sand" behavior, to avoid confronting anything negative, and in this case it involves not looking at or paying attention to a human face which has an angry expression.”

-Most handlers and professional dog trainers know all of this.
-They avoid frowning and to keep the dog happy and enthusiastic about performing, they put on a happy face.
+Professional dog trainers and handlers know all of this.
+To keep the dog happy and enthusiastic about performing, they put on a happy face.
 Dogs respond more to our emotions than any other non-human species including primates.
-Dogs don’t fake expressions.
-When they have a happy face, the “smile” is absolutely genuine.